jaggzh/react-native--expo-shell-utils/README.md

 *NOTE: Make sure you have clipboard sharing enabled in
       The Emulator -> ... -> Settings -> Clipboard sharing*

+*NOTE: My emulator loses this function, and I must toggle the Clipboard sharing option off and back on to get it working again.*

 Example: `expo https://snack.expo.io/HJVEgOugW`<br />
 Produces: `exp://expo.io/@snack/H1cnedhBW`